Dolores Park

 What you need to know

 Dolores Park covers 16 acres in the Mission District, bounded by 18th, 20th, Dolores, and Church streets.
-The land was a Jewish cemetery before the city bought it in 1903 and turned it into a park in 1905.
+The land was a Jewish cemetery before the city bought it in 1905 and opened it as a park in 1906.
 After the 1906 earthquake, the park served as a refugee camp for displaced San Franciscans.
 The most recent major renovation finished in 2016.

 The park slopes south from 18th Street down to 20th, with views of downtown, the Bay Bridge, and (on clear days) the East Bay hills.
-On sunny weekends the park draws between 7,000 and 10,000 people.
-The southwest corner is locally called Hipster Hill.
-The north end near the playground is where families settle.
+On sunny weekends the park draws big crowds.

 What’s There